-All our teaching and support staff in every role have been fully vaccinated and the College will continue to operate a regular saliva antigen testing regime.
-This alongside the strict SOPs combine to minimise the risk for our pupils and staff.
+All our teaching and support staff in every role are fully vaccinated and the College continues to operate a regular antigen testing regime for the boarders and all staff.
+This alongside the strict SOPs combine to minimise risk for our pupils and staff.

 Covid-19 Stay Safe Measures

 “The College is commended for its operational response to the Covid- 19 pandemic and the effectiveness of the procedures and protocols it has developed, refined and implemented.” – COBIS Report 2021

 “The College is commended for the breadth of the co-curricular activities on offer, and the efforts made to continue these during lockdown periods.” – COBIS Report 2021